 - According to the 2016 Census, 24% of Ontario artists are new generation.
-New generation artists/organizations accounted for 31% of OAC's total number of applications in 2021-22 and 32% of OAC's total number of grants awarded.
-They accounted for 15% of the total application dollars and 9% of the total grant dollars. - In terms of grant type, a higher proportion of grant applications from new generation artists/organizations is evident for project as compared to operating grants.
+New generation artists/organizations accounted for 27% of OAC's total number of applications in 2019-20 and 21% of OAC's total number of grants awarded.
+They accounted for 16% of the total application dollars and 8% of the total grant dollars. - In terms of grant type, a higher proportion of grant applications from new generation artists/organizations is evident for project as compared to operating grants.
+In both cases, the percentage of applications dollars requested is on par with the percentage of grant dollars.